IvanBuccella/parallel-schelling-s-model-of-segregation/README.md

 ### The MASTER code

-A `partial` portion of the `MASTER` code is showed below; it emphasizes its behaviour.
+A `partial` portion of the `MASTER` code is shown below; it emphasizes its behavior.

 A `finished` variable, initially set to `0`, is sent to the `SLAVE` processors (_Row #6_) in order to take them awake and keep it receiving the grid's portions from the `MASTER` processor at every round.
 When the rounds have finished, or all the agents are satisfied, the `finished` variable will be set to `1` and sent to the `SLAVE` processors (_Row #12_) in order to sleep them down.